 This web page shows only a small excerpt of our Pelton research.
 Another 113 words (8 lines of text) covering the years 1231, 1312, 1775 and 1782 are included under the topic Early Pelton History in all our PDF Extended History products and printed products wherever possible.

 Although the name, Pelton, appeared in many references, from time to time, the surname was shown with the spellings Belton, Beltone, Beleton, Beldan, Belden, Belston, Belting, Beldon and many more.

 Some of the Pelton family moved to Ireland, but this topic is not covered in this excerpt.
-Another 59 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Pelton family name Pelton, or who bore a variation of the surname were

 Pelton Settlers in United States in the 17th Century

 - George Pelton, who arrived in Virginia in 1622